ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Regional Workflow Sub-Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Under the ``regional_workflow`` directory shown in :numref:`TopLevelDirStructure`, a number of sub-directories are created when the regional workflow is cloned.
+A number of sub-directories are created under the ``regional_workflow`` directory when the regional workflow is cloned (see directory diagram :ref:`above <TopLevelDirStructure>`).
 The contents of these sub-directories are described in :numref:`Table %s <Subdirectories>`.

 .. _Subdirectories: